International Bank of Azerbaijan: Service network

 ABB closely participates in large-scale state projects in sectors such as oil chemistry, transport, communications, energy, etc. It also actively supports the financing of large, small, and medium-sized businesses.

 In 1996, ABB established the company "AzerCard", which served as a base of the card processing business in the country.
 In 1997, the Bank began cooperation with Visa and MasterCard, and later announced partnerships with international payment systems including American Express, Union Pay, Diners Club, and JCB.

 ABB has the largest local network of ATMs consisting of more than 900 machines, and over 13,000 POS terminals located at trade and service points across Azerbaijan.
 ABB also provides pension and wage payments through payment cards.
 At present, the number of active payment cards of the bank is over 1.3 million.

 In 2019, ABB introduced the multifunctional product Tamkart.

 In 2020, the bank introduced ABB Miles cards to customers.

-Supervisory Board

-ABB's supervisory board includes the following members: